Chaitra-HR/raos-advisery-website/pages/home.md

 ## All good things come with a catch

+There’s a catch!
+I’m only taking on a limited number of clients…because I want to do my best work and have limited time to work 1-on-1 with clients.
+If you are a fiduciary adviser interest in working with me

 I've a clear process for working with clients and I only work with clients that pass my "would I buy from them"? test.
 You can pass this test easily (Hint: if you're a fiduciary)

-I play favourates and only work with clients that pass my "would I buy from them"? test.
-You can ace this easily (hint: if you're a fiduciary)

 See If we're a good fit